The UW is a fascinating place to work with cutting edge research, innovative projects, a supporting community and a great location.

-Uniformed security guards will walk with students, staff, and faculty members to various locations on campus, and within a one-mile radius off campus from 6:00p.m. - 2:00a.m.
-7 days a week.
+Uniformed security guards will walk with students, staff, and faculty members to various locations on campus, and within a one-mile radius off campus 7 days a week from 7:00 p.m.–3:00 a.m.
+(6:00 p.m.–2:00 a.m. with the start of fall quarter and earlier hours of darkness).
 The guards can also provide other services.
-Learn More.
+Learn more.

 If you live within a mile of campus to the west, north or east, and stay on campus after dark, you can use your U-PASS to take the Night Ride for free.
 The Night Ride shuttle takes you from campus right to your front door.
 See the Night Ride web page for complete information.

 Emergency phones are located throughout campus.
 Outdoor emergency phones are mounted on blue poles with blue lights on top.
 The UW Police will be able to locate you within one to two minutes on campus when you use a campus emergency phone.

 The campus is an open community and unsecured property is at risk of theft.

 Never leave your personal property unattended or out in the open.

 Lock your personal property in a file cabinet or a safe location while you are at work.